atewari-bot/bank-marketing-campaign/README.md

 | Recall       | 0.34               | 0.30               | Slight decrease — the model detects fewer actual positives                        |
 | Precision    | 0.60               | 0.68               | Noticeable improvement — positive predictions are more reliable now               |

+**Summary:**
+* The ROC curve being closer to the top-left corner with an AUC of 0.89 indicates that the KNeighborsClassifier has a moderate ability to distinguish between the positive (deposit 'Yes') and negative (deposit 'No') classes, outperforming a random guess (AUC of 0.5).
+* The Precision-Recall curve shows the trade-off between the precision and recall for the positive class.
+The shape of this curve provides insights into the model's performance specifically on the minority class ('Yes'), which is important given the imbalanced dataset.
+A higher area under this curve generally indicates better performance on the positive class.
+* Analyzing both curves together is crucial, especially with an imbalanced dataset.
+While the ROC curve shows overall discrimination, the Precision-Recall curve offers a more informative view of the model's effectiveness in identifying positive cases.

 <h>Improved Support Vectors Classifier model performance metrics<h>
 ![Image](/images/svm_grid_metrics.png)